 For this recipe, we employ a secret that keeps the process super simple!
 Most drop biscuits use cold cubed butter and a food processor or pastry blender to cut the butter into the biscuits.
 But instead of doing this, we actually melt the butter.
 This would typically be bad for the texture, but we form new butter clumps by mixing in cold buttermilk.
 When the cold buttermilk hits the melted butter, it forms small clumps.
 Those clumps will imbue the wonderful flaky biscuit texture that results from pockets of butter without the extra work.
 Thanks, Cooks Illustrated, for this inventive trick!

-Fat (butter) forms small pockets throughout the biscuit dough.
-As it melts in the oven, the CO2 from the baking powder takes the place of the fat so the biscuits will rise.
-Without butter clumps in the biscuit dough, the biscuits will end up hard and flat — there is no place for the CO2 to go except out!
+Fat (like butter) forms small pockets in biscuit dough.
+As it melts in the oven, CO2 from baking powder fills these pockets, making the biscuits rise.
+Without butter clumps, biscuits turn out hard and flat because the CO2 escapes.

 Red Lobster Biscuit Recipe Tips